Sylvia L. Lewis, M.A., M.DIV.

 Consider these insightful, sensitively-written chapter prefaces (with two new additions for Chapters 5 and 18) which tackle hard-hitting challenges affecting our global society today: e.g., surviving overwhelming sorrows of abuse, finding comfort amidst loss and grief, overcoming generational gaps in this computer age, successful negotiating through the sometimes-hazardous, but joyfully-possible maze of religiously-blended families and friendships.

-Secondly, in 2018, Lewis wrote her M.A.
-Thesis: "The Word Sustains All Things: How the Bible as a Divine Source Preserves Ultimate Redemption, the Flourishing of Humanity, and the Cosmos."
-This scholarly work was written to fulfill her Master of Arts degree requirements at Talbot School of Theology at Biola University in California.
-The thesis is currently published online by Theological Research Exchange Network (www.tren.com).
+Another published work is her 2018 M.A. thesis entitled, "The Word Sustains All Things: How the Bible as a Divine Source Preserves Ultimate Redemption, the Flourishing of Humanity, and the Cosmos."
+Copies of her thesis may be found online at Theological Research Exchange Network (www.tren.com).